+86 4008783488

 2. Regular Maintenance and Inspection: Implement a schedule for regular maintenance and inspections, including periodic testing of critical PCB functions.
 This proactive measure can identify potential issues before they lead to failures, significantly reducing downtime and maintenance costs.

-3. Environmental and Stress Testing Protocols: Develop comprehensive testing protocols that subject PCBs to environmental and mechanical stresses they will likely encounter.
+3. Environmental and Stress Testing Protocols: Develop comprehensive testing protocols that subject PCB to environmental and mechanical stresses they will likely encounter.
 Use the findings from these tests to strengthen the PCB design and assembly processes, enhancing overall durability and performance.

 4. Troubleshooting Guides: Create detailed troubleshooting guides that can be easily followed by technical teams.
 These guides should include common symptoms of failure, diagnostic steps, and corrective actions.
 For more complex issues, guides should advise on when to escalate the problem to engineering teams for deeper analysis.